microsoft/prose/DslAuthoringTutorial/Readme.md

     +   Open VS Code

-    +   Choose “Open Folder” and select the “part1a” folder.
+    +   Choose â€œOpen Folderâ€ and select the â€œpart1aâ€ folder.

     +   VS Code may show a warning at the top of the screen about missing dependences.
-Click on “yes” to install them.
+Click on â€œyesâ€ to install them.

 1. Building the project: